Starting Utility Service: A Renter's Guide

 If you live in an area where electricity and/or gas are deregulated, you have a choice of supplier.
 While you always have the option of purchasing your electricity or gas supply from your utility (the default option), alternate energy suppliers offer you a wider variety of price options (including fixed prices), green energy, and the opportunity for some great deals.
 Shopping for electricity allows you to take control of your bills and find the supplier that offers the best rates and customer service.
 Find out more about why you should shop for your energy supply.

-To get you started, check out our guide to shopping for energy, or call us at 347-410-8789 or 832-460-0233 to speak to an energy expert and to find the best rates available in your area.
+To get you started, check out our guide to shopping for energy, or call us at phone currently not available or 832-460-0233 to speak to an energy expert and to find the best rates available in your area.